Consensus formation on heterogeneous networks: Introduction

 \section{Introduction}

-Blockchains - and other Distributed Ledger Technologies - staggering success has opened a deep discussion on the possibility of a new social, economic and financial disintermediated paradigm.
+Blockchains -and other Distributed Ledger Technologies- \cite{Tasca_Tessone_2019, baronchelli2018emergence} staggering success has opened a deep discussion on the possibility of new social, economic and financial disintermediated paradigms.
 The ambition and the depth of the range of applications of this technology has required an increased level of scrutiny of the underlying mathematical mechanisms, which are still little understood, especially in its consensus formation dynamics.
 The main ingredients of the technology are cryptographic task distribution and coordination.
 The absence of coordination and consensus between users would imply the failure of the protocol to generate a common record of verified data.
 In proof-of-work based systems, the possibility of immediately communicating the positive outcome of mining from miners in the distributed network is crucial to minimise the waste of computational power, but on the other hand it serves to maximise the trust in the system \cite{tessone2021stochastic}.
+There are important (little discussed) assumptions in the consensus of blockchain-based systems, as the analytical derivations rely on negligible propagation times of blocks, and vanishing path-lengths in the peer-to-peer network \cite{nakamoto2009bitcoin}.

-Proof-of-work based open blockchains - of which Bitcoin is a primary example - are decentralised platforms for value exchange through consensus where each participant can contribute by verifying and diffusing information.
-The reliability of the information is based on the mining activity based on a random task that can be performed by each participant independently and then shared with other participating through a network of communication.
-Despite the fact that the information communication plays a crucial role in the consensus formation and thus in the functionality of Bitcoin and similar peer networks, no detailed studies have quantified the role of the network of communication in shaping the behavior and the functioning of a decentralised consensus platform.
+Consensus is the most important trait in the continuously increasing range of blockchain-based systems \cite{spychiger2020tree}.
+Proof-of-work based open blockchains (of which Bitcoin and Ethereum 1.0 are primary examples) are decentralised platforms for value exchange through consensus where each participant can contribute to (and is rewarded for) verifying and diffusing the information stored in the common ledger.
+The reliability of the information is based on the so-called ``mining'', a computationally-intensive problem-solving task that is performed independently by each participant; when a participant finds a solution, it shares it with other participating through a peer overlay network.
+Despite the fact that the information communication plays a crucial role in the consensus formation and thus in the functionality of Bitcoin and similar peer networks.
+With the growth of Proof-of-Stake derivatives (and existing protocols such as Stellar and Ripple) \cite{lashkari2021comprehensive} - which all include clock synchronisation algorithms - it is clear that modelling approaches based on discrete time steps has an intrinsic validity in this space.
+With this variety of systems, no systematic studies have quantified the role of the network of communication in shaping the behaviour and the functioning of a decentralised consensus platform.